MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 In this example, Allan's office is in room 1173 on floor 1 of building 2.
 ![User list with building and office location](media/floor-plans/floorplans-userlistview.png)

-To set up floor plans for meeting rooms or flexible workspaces, add office locations for them in the [Rooms & equipment](https://admin.microsoft.com/Adminportal/Home#/ResourceMailbox) section of the Microsoft 365 admin center.
+To set up floor plans for meeting rooms, add office locations for them in the [Rooms & equipment](https://admin.microsoft.com/Adminportal/Home#/ResourceMailbox) section of the Microsoft 365 admin center.
 For more information, see [Set up room and equipment mailboxes](/microsoft-365/admin/manage/room-and-equipment-mailboxes#set-up-room-and-equipment-mailboxes).
 If people in your organization can schedule the room or resource for a meeting or event, see [Change how a room mailbox handles meeting requests](/Exchange/recipients/room-mailboxes#change-how-a-room-mailbox-handles-meeting-requests).
+For information about configuring workspaces, including setting up room mailboxes, see the post about [Book a workspace in Outlook](https://techcommunity.microsoft.com/t5/exchange-team-blog/book-a-workspace-in-outlook/ba-p/1524560).

 ### Step 4: Verify office location